The Best Mac System Monitor to Check Mac’s Performance

 MenuBar stats is another great app that can help you monitor the performance of your Mac in a clean, sleek and straightforward interface.

-MenuBar Stats, with its latest release MenuBar Stats 3, has completely reinvented the app to make it more compatible with the newer versions of the Mac OS.
+MenuBar Stats, with its latest release MenuBar Stats 3.5, has completely reinvented the app to make it more compatible with the latest version 11 (macOS Big Sur.)

 It has been ‘completely re-written from the ground’ and comes with modules such as CPU, disk, network, Bluetooth, fan, and more.